willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/1-prerequisites.md

 ## GitHub PAT in the Jenkins Credential Store

 !!! note
-    If you intend to create public repositories then your PAT is merely acting to authenticate to GitHub in order to avoid rate limiting; you do not need to grant any scopes to the PAT.
+    If you intend to create public repositories then your PAT is merely acting to authenticate to GitHub in order to avoid rate limiting; you don't need to grant any scopes to the PAT.

     If you will be creating private repositories, you'll need to grant the `repo` scope to the PAT.

 Create a [GitHub Personal Access Token (PAT)](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 See the link for more specific directions.

 * Click on your profile picture at the top-right of GitHub, then `Settings`, `Developer settings`, and `Personal access tokens`.
-* Create a `Classic` token, do not use the `Fine-grained token` beta.
+* Create a `Classic` token, don't use the `Fine-grained token` beta.
 * Note/Name: `jte-the-basics`
 * Select scope: `repo` (Full control of private repositories)
-* Select scope: `admin:org` (Full control of orgs and teams, read and write org projects)
+* Select scope: `admin:org` (Full control of GitHub organizations and teams, read and write organization projects)
 * Leave all other scopes blank, click the `Generate token` button.

 ![Personal Access Token Screen](./images/personal-access-token.png)